 Manufacturing & Order Fulfillment Timeline:

 The fabrication time for an orthosis is 9 business days.
 The fabrication for a prosthesis is 15 business days.
-A “rush” service of 7 business days.
 OrthoPets provides custom devices and therefore, fabrication will not begin until full payment has been received.

 Shipping & Costs:

-OrthoPets utilizes only FedEx to ship from our fabrication center in Denver, CO.
+OrthoPets utilizes only UPS to ship from our fabrication center.
 All packages coming from OrthoPets are tracked and insured to ensure your pet’s brace arrives as quickly and safely as possible.

 If you are shipping a device back for adjustment, please discuss your pet’s device with an OrthoPets VOP Specialist prior to shipping back to us and please ensure the device is labeled with your pet’s name and your contact information.
 Please use the shipping courier of your choice.

 Domestic shipping: Free shipping is normally included with devices.